Plastique Tiara

-Duc Tran Nguyen (Trần Nguyễn Đức; born 11 April 1997), known professionally as Plastique Tiara, is a Vietnamese-American drag performer, dancer, and model who competed on season 11 of RuPaul's Drag Race and season 9 of RuPaul's Drag Race All Stars.
-As an influencer with over 13 million followers across their platforms, Nguyen is the most-followed drag queen on social media.
+Trần Nguyễn Thanh Đức (born 11 April 1997), known professionally as Plastique Tiara, is a Vietnamese-American drag performer, dancer, and model who competed on season 11 of RuPaul's Drag Race and season 9 of RuPaul's Drag Race All Stars.
+As an influencer with over 16 million followers across their platforms, Đức is the most-followed Drag Race alum on social media.

 Early life

-Duc Tran Nguyen was born in Ho Chi Minh City, and was raised in Vietnam by their grandparents.
-They are a first-generation American immigrant, moving to the United States at age 11.
+Trần Nguyễn Thanh Đức was born on April 11, 1997, in Ho Chi Minh City, Vietnam.
+They were raised in Vietnam by their grandparents.
+In 2008, at age 11, Đức immigrated to the United States, becoming a first-generation American immigrant.